quasado/quasado.github.io/_posts/2014-04-10-gravit-release-date.md

 ---
 layout: post
 title: Gravit Release
-subtitle: Gravit will finally arrive on the app stores in May 2014
+subtitle: Gravit will finally arrive on the app stores in August 2014
 categories: gravit
 ---